 Well versed in terrorist methods of attack, John authored chapters for international academic publisher Taylor and Francis.
 His work, Innovation and the Improvised Explosive Device (IED) was included in Understanding Terrorist Innovation & Learning and Terrorist Weapons & Technology in Combating Terrorism in Northern Ireland.

 He struggled with the transition from military to civilian life, the loss of the Army family and grief from the loss of a mother and brother came back and hit him hard in retirement.
 As a result of John’s life experiences, he developed the 4M Framework, a model for health and happiness.
-He works with corporate clients and private individuals helping them to deal with stress and common mental ill-health issues such as depression and anxiety.
+More recently he launched Stress Injury Prevention Training™ (SIPT™), a unique, modular and holistic program to tackle stress related ill-health.
+He also works with corporate clients and private individuals helping them to deal with stress and common stress injury such as depression and anxiety.

 John is also the founder of innovative urban adventure and mind/body workout, StreetGym®.
 A proven way to build resilience and improve team cohesion.